KGX-Official/Swift-Oasis/README.md

 Returns the information about the current user that is logged in.

-- Require Authentication: true
+* Require Authentication: false
-- Request
+* Request

-  - Method: GET
+  * Method: GET
-  - URL: /api/users/current
+  * Route path: /api/session
-  - Body: none
+  * Body: none

-- Successful Response when there is a logged in user
+* Successful Response when there is a logged in user

-  - Status Code: 200
+  * Status Code: 200
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {